Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Forecast constraints on ultralight dark matter

-The expected constraints on $h_c$ from Figure~\ref{fig:Sens_water} already give us an idea of the reach of UOP to detect ULDM (up to some numerical factors, one can compare Equations \eqref{eq:fshiftDM} and \eqref{eq:Doppler1}).
-This suggest that for masses $m_{\rm DM}\gtrsim 10^{-22}$\,eV/$c^2$, UOP would represent the most sensitive probe for large regions in parameter space of dark matter models, even in the baseline scenario.
-To illustrate this, let us consider the equivalent $h_c$ that would be produced by the three families of models we introduced in Section~\ref{sec:ULDMsignal}, and that could be summarized by Eqs.~\eqref{eq:psi_DM}, \eqref{eq:direct} and \eqref{eq:shift}.
-Recall that the equivalence between frequency and mass arrive from $f_{grav}\approx 2 f_{\rm DM}$ and Equation~\eqref{eq:m_to_Hz} for the purely gravitational coupling and the quadradtic direct coupling\footnote{For the linear coupling, $f=f_{\rm DM}$.} $\alpha(\phi)=\phi^2/\Lambda^2$.
+The expected constraints on $h_c$ from the top panel of Fig.~\ref{fig:Sens_water} already give an idea of the reach of UOP to detect ULDM (compare Eqs.~\eqref{eq:Doppler1} and~\eqref{eq:fshiftDM}).
+This suggests that for masses $m_{\scriptscriptstyle\rm DM}\gtrsim 10^{-22}$\,eV/$c^2$, UOP may represent the most sensitive probe for large regions in parameter space of dark matter models, even in the baseline scenario.
+Notably, this mass range is particularly relevant for ULDM phenomenology~\cite{Hui17,Ferreira:2020fam}.
+To illustrate this reach, let us consider the equivalent $h_c$ that would be produced by the three families of models we introduced in Section~\ref{sec:ULDMsignal}, and that could be summarised by Eqs.~\eqref{eq:psi_DM},~\eqref{eq:direct} and~\eqref{eq:shift}.
+Recall that $f_{\rm grav}\approx 2 f_{\scriptscriptstyle\rm DM}$, where $f_{\scriptscriptstyle\rm DM}$ can be found in Eq.~\eqref{eq:m_to_Hz} for the purely gravitational coupling and the quadratic direct coupling $\alpha(\phi)=\phi^2/\Lambda^2$.
+For the linear coupling, such as the one in Eq.~\eqref{eq:couplingaxion}, $f=f_{\rm DM}$.

-The purely gravitational case represented by Eqs.~\eqref{eq:psi_DM} (which is independent of other couplings) generates the red line in Figure~\ref{fig:DM} as a function of the mass (top horizontal axes).
-We notice that the optimistic UOP scenario may reach a sensitivity that would directly detect dark matter in the Solar System for masses below $\sim 10^{-22}$\,eV.
-Even if these low masses are already in tension with other astrophysical observations, this is a very interesting possibility since, as compare to other bounds, would be based on \emph{direct} sensitivity to the ULDM field.
-Figure~\ref{fig:DM} is also useful
+The purely gravitational case represented by Eq.~\eqref{eq:psi_DM} (which is independent of other couplings) generates the black line in Fig.~\ref{fig:DM} as a function of the ULDM mass (horizontal axes).
+We notice that the priority UOP scenario may reach a sensitivity that would directly detect dark matter in the Solar System for masses below $\sim 10^{-23}$\,eV.
+While these low masses are already in tension with other astrophysical observations (see, \eg, Refs.~\cite{Bar:2018acw,Ferreira:2020fam}), this is a very interesting result since, as compared to other bounds, it would be based on \emph{direct} sensitivity to the ULDM field.